Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Declarations

 \subsection{Funding}

-This work was support in part by the Novo Nordisk Foundation (grant no.\ 0066551, MATOMIC), the German Research Foundation (grant no.\ 234823413), and the German Federal Ministry of Education and Research (BMBF) within the German Network for Bioinformatics Infrastructure (de.NBI) under grant number w-de.NBI{\textbackslash}303{\textbackslash}203018.
+This work was supported in part by the Novo Nordisk Foundation (grant no.\ 0066551, MATOMIC), the German Research Foundation (grant no.\ 234823413), and the German Federal Ministry of Education and Research (BMBF) within the German Network for Bioinformatics Infrastructure (de.NBI) under grant number w-de.NBI{\textbackslash}303{\textbackslash}203018.
+High-performance computing resources were provided by the German Network for Bioinformatics Infrastructure (de.NBI).